metio/terraform-provider-k8s/docs/data-sources/sparkoperator_k8s_io_scheduled_spark_application_v1beta2_manifest.md

 - `pod_name` (String) PodName is the name of the driver pod that the user creates.
 This is used for thein-cluster client mode in which the user creates a client pod where the driver ofthe user application runs.
 It's an error to set this field if Mode is notin-cluster-client.
 - `pod_security_context` (Attributes) PodSecurityContext specifies the PodSecurityContext to apply. (see [below for nested schema](#nestedatt--spec--template--driver--pod_security_context))
 - `ports` (Attributes List) Ports settings for the pods, following the Kubernetes specifications. (see [below for nested schema](#nestedatt--spec--template--driver--ports))
-- `priority_class_name` (String) PriorityClassName is the name of the PriorityClass for the driver pod.
 - `scheduler_name` (String) SchedulerName specifies the scheduler that will be used for scheduling
 - `secrets` (Attributes List) Secrets carries information of secrets to add to the pod. (see [below for nested schema](#nestedatt--spec--template--driver--secrets))
 - `security_context` (Attributes) SecurityContext specifies the container's SecurityContext to apply. (see [below for nested schema](#nestedatt--spec--template--driver--security_context))